rgoodson40/template-python/README.md

-This is a template to create a Rails w/ MySQL Repo
+This is a template to create a Python app